katjaTomp/HMM-EEG-analysis-for-autonomous-driving-predictions/README.md

-Below you can find the steps to retrive the results of my master thesis "Can we predict attentional flutuations during(autonomous) driving by using HMMs".
+Below you can find the steps to retrive the results of my master thesis "Can we predict attentional flutuations during(autonomous) driving by using HMMs?".

       Run from command line: